daniel-inka/pallycon-docs-v3/content/home/guide-category.en.md

 weight = 20  # Order that this section will appear.

 title = "Guide documents"
-subtitle = "The PallyCon Docs Guide is organized for each product provided by the PallyCon service as follows.
-Please click the link for the product you want to apply and check the related guide documents."
+subtitle = "The PallyCon Docs Guide is organized for each product provided by the PallyCon service as follows.<br> Please click the link for the product you want to apply and check the related guide documents."

 # Showcase features.
 #